 Hunting & Fishing Licenses

-The Orange County Tax Collector’s Office serves as an agent of the Florida Fish and Wildlife Conservation Commission and is the primary source for the sale and issuance of various hunting and fishing licenses in Orange County.
+Recreational licenses may be purchased online through the Florida Fish and Wildlife Conservation Commission.
 Many recreational licenses may also be purchased at area sporting goods stores, bait and tackle shops, and other retail outlets.

 The following individuals are exempt from recreational hunting, freshwater fishing and saltwater fishing license restrictions: